PennyLaneAI/qml/datasets_qchem.rst

 Auxiliary observables
 ~~~~~~~~~~~~~~~~~~~~~

-Supplementary operators required to obtain additional properties of the molecule such as its dipole moment, spin, etc.
+The supplementary operators required to obtain additional properties of the molecule such as its dipole moment, spin, etc.

 .. rst-class:: docstable
     :widths: auto